 On the enterprise side, interaction between a customer service representative and the mobile app user should also be done using existing workflow tools and devices.
-Thus, mobile chat should come into the enterprise using the enterprise's chosen enterprise IM/presence tool (examples include Cisco Jabber and Microsoft Lync, among others).
+Thus, mobile chat should come into the enterprise using the enterprise's chosen enterprise IM/presence tool.
 Furthermore, voice and/or video communications between those in the enterprise and the mobile user should be done using already deployed call managers, phones, and video devices.
 Contact agent interactions with the mobile user should also be done through the agent's existing contact center interface and communications phones or softphones.